The president of a community college meets a 92-year-old man at the gym. The two become friends.

 Instead of excitement, the gift discourages.
-Woven into the president’s announcement is a message to the foundation staff: “That was easy.
+Woven into the president’s announcement is a message to the foundation staff: “See, that was easy.
 Go and do likewise.”

 Now, pick one group.
-Think of five activities to move them from their current rank to a higher level.
+Think of five activities to move them from their current team approach ranking to a higher level.
 Conduct these and rank again.
-Announce, “We did it!”